Cray-HPE/docs-csm/install/pre-installation.md

       mount -vL PITDATA
       ```

+   - **USB**

-   - **USB** directions for mounting the USB data partition:
+      Mount the USB data partition:

       ```bash
       mount -vL PITDATA
       ```

-## Set Reusable Environment Variables
+### 1.5 Set reusable environment variables

-These variables will need to be set for various pages used within docs-csm installation.
+These variables will need to be set for many procedures within the CSM installation process.

-> **`NOTE`** This portion sets some variables that were already set, these should be set again anyway
+> **NOTE:** This sets some variables that were already set.
+These should be set again anyway.
-> to ensure that they're set properly when a user resumes or picks up a pre-installation.

-1. (`pit#`) Set the variables in the following order
+1. (`pit#`) Set the variables.

-   1. `PITDATA`
+   1. Set the `PITDATA` variable.

       ```bash
       export PITDATA="$(lsblk -o MOUNTPOINT -nr /dev/disk/by-label/PITDATA)"
       ```

-   1. `CSM_RELEASE`
+   1. Set the `CSM_RELEASE` variable.

+      The value is based on the version of the CSM release being installed.

       ```bash
       # e.g. an alpha : CSM_RELEASE=1.3.0-alpha.99